SamSprung/SamSprung-TooUI/README.md

 ###### From Settings
 - Open Settings -> Cover screen -> Widgets
-- Enable ZFlip Launcher
+- Enable SamSprung Launcher

 OR

 ###### From Cover Screen
 - Turn on cover screen
 - Swipe to the +
-- Select ZFlip Launcher
+- Select SamSprung Launcher